 This blog is where I post initial concepts to gain feedback.
-Once a concept has legs, I create a page and add it to the menu above.
+Have a look around and let me know your thoughts?
+Once a concept has legs, I create a page and add it to one of the sections of this site, be it Sciror, Spheres of War, or Warhammer.
 Pages often reference a blog post at the end to continue gathering feedback.
-Think of a page as the ‘final form’, that takes into account the original blog post and all the comment feedback.
-To see what I am up to, see: Business – Plan 2
+Think of a page as the 'final form', that takes into account the original blog post and all the comment feedback.
+To see what I am up to, see: Business - Plan 2

 I'm reorganising my websites, with the aim on turning my hobby into a business, and produce Sciror (game background) and Spheres of War (ruleset).
 This is a follow up from Plan 1 from a while back.
 I'm streamlining so I am not spread so thin.

 As always, I'll post everything I create for Sciror and Spheres of War on my websites for free.
 I'll create PDFs for download (edit: SoW Tactical Fragment 1 is now out), and compile related PDFs into eBooks and Printed Books for sale.
 For example: all the SoW Fragments will be collected together into a rulebook.

 I've put up a Patreon account, which I add rewards to later, probably free eBooks?
 At the moment I think of my Patreon as a 'tips jar', to support my work.
 At the moment I have an empty hat, but with a bit more busking I hope to change that.
 Here is what I am planning;Read the rest of this entry »